"as many as 30 percent of children and young adults will experience an anxiety disorder in their lifetime."

 This means that it falls upon parents and other caregivers to teach our children good stress-reducing habits.

 One of the best ways to do this is with meditation.
-Ahead, we’ll dive into everything you need to know about meditation for kids, including what the practice looks like, how to teach it, and why it works.
+Ahead, we’ll dive into everything you need to know about meditation for children, including what the practice looks like, how to teach it, and why it works.

 In a way, it's no wonder that children develop anxiety and stress disorders as they grow.
 We live in a sensory-filled world.